webburo-spring/craft-printlabels/README.md

 ## Configuring DYMO shipping label plugin

-Use the plugin settings page to select the installed DYMO labelprinter, set font style and font size.
+Use the plugin settings page to select the installed DYMO labelprinter, select label, set font style and font size.
 You can also select a shipping status (including message) where the order should be set after printing the label.

 ![Screenvid](resources/screenshot_settings.png)

-NOTE: At this moment only the DYMO address label "30252 Address" (99010) is available in the plugin.
+NOTE: Only the DYMO address label "30252 Address" (99010) and "30321 Large Address" (99012) are supported in the plugin..

 ## Using DYMO shipping label plugin